 concat

-The aggregator returns the resulting concatenation of the text values.
+The process returns the resulting concatenation of the text values.
 It requires an ordering option, either sort or scan.

 table T = with